 - Footwear and outerwear.
 Wear footwear that can withstand long-distance walking.
 Opt for comfy hiking shoes.
 Get your jacket.
 You never know how cold it will be when you arrive at the peak.
 Although generally, you’re more likely to do it on a sunny day, make sure to go waterproof – from outerwear to bags.

 - Food and water.
-For food, stick to those that do not need big prep time like cooking or those that do not use big amount of H2O especially if you plan to stay away for several days.
-If it’s a day hike, you can cook beforehand so you don’t need to prepare when you’re up there.
+For food, stick to those that do not need big prep time like cooking or those that do not use a big amount of H2O especially if you plan to stay away for several days.
+If it’s a day hike, you can cook beforehand, so you don’t need to prepare when you’re up there.
 Add chocolates to your checklist for energy booster.
 Gauge the amount of water you’ll bring.
 If there’s a safe drinking well along or on the destination itself, carry enough water that will last until you reach that place so you’ll have room to take other items.

 - Everything extra.
 Pack extra: phone, battery, flashlight.
 Your phone is likely to drain bat faster in the wild than in normal conditions.
 A couple of batteries for your mobile and flashlight are good enough.
 Two to four boxes of matches would be handy as well.

 - Maps and compasses.
 As a precaution, have a map and compass with you in case you get lost.

 - Binoculars.
 Enjoy fully the bird watching experience in the Philippines by bringing a pair of binoculars.